-Figure 4.
-Proportion of severely damaged pods for different active ingredients used for the control of peanut smut on field experiments in 2015 and 2016.

 3.3.
 Multivariate analysis

-The multivariate analysis allowed us to integrate all the trials results: two independent principal components (PC) accounted for 76.5% of the total variation (56.2% and 20.3% for the PC1 and PC2 respectively).
-PC1 (horizontal axe) represented the control efficacy values in the field plots trials (with correlation coefficients of 0.86 and 0.77, in 2015 and 2016 respectively) and pots experiments (correlation coefficients were 0.83 and 0.73, in 2015 and 2016 respectively).
-The further right on the PC1-axis, the higher the efficacy control of the fungicide (Figure 5).
-PC2 on the y-axis represented the EC50 values: the upper in the axis, the lower the sensitivity of the smut to the fungicide.
-Considering this coordinate meaning, we may select as best fungicides those ones located in the right quadrants, and the lower as possible: azoxystrobin and picoxystrobin (QoI group) and cyproconazole and difenoconazole (DMI group).
+The multivariate analysis allowed us to integrate all the trial results: two independent principal components (PC) accounted for 76.5% of the total variation (56.2% and 20.3% for PC1 and PC2, respectively).
+PC1 (horizontal axe) represented the control efficacy values in the field plot trials (with correlation coefficients of 0.86 and 0.77, in 2015 and 2016, respectively) and pot experiments (correlation coefficients were 0.83 and 0.73, in 2015 and 2016, respectively).
+The further to the right on the PC1-axis, the higher the efficacy control of the fungicide (Figure 5).
+PC2 on the y-axis represented the EC50 values: the higher in the axis, the lower the smut sensitivity to the fungicide.
+Considering this coordinate meaning, we may select as the best fungicides those located in the right quadrants, and the lower as possibly: azoxystrobin and picoxystrobin (QoI group), and cyproconazole and difenoconazole (DMI group).

 We observed that control efficacy in 2015 followed a similar trend in both types of experiments (plants grown in pots and field plots), but a weak correlation among both experimental types was observed in 2016.